-The following links lead to music I've recorded.
-Anything marked with # is improv or my own composition.
-Anything else isn't my music, but is my playing.
+The following links lead to music I've recorded, in reverse chronological order.
 These recordings originate from one of two pianos: my 1903 Bechstein parlor grand or my Casio PX-S3000 digital piano.
 My digital piano can record MIDI, so I use a DAW to customize and assign a piano sound afterwards.
 However, I don't edit the MIDI data at all.
 It's all exactly as-played.
-For my acoustic piano, I either use my phone's voice memo app or my MXL990 microphone, depending on how lazy I feel.
+For the Bechstein, I simply use my iPhone's voice memos app.
 Any editing is done in Audacity or Ableton, though most of my recordings are posted raw.

 I've always loved music, but never played an instrument myself--and as a result, was unable to appreciate it as deeply as possible.
 Recognizing this deficit in my skills in 2021, I decided to purchase a digital piano.
 After a month of familiarizing myself with sheet music and the keyboard, I pursued a classical education, but found myself unwilling to engage in the rote practice that was expected to memorize pieces.
 After taking a break from the piano, a good friend of mine introduced me to the possibility of improvisational playing.
 In my improv, I attempt to integrate elements of different time periods and genres, especially baroque, impressionism, math rock, and jazz.